Outdoor Foam Parties

 Indoor parties will require the most preparation and thoughtful planning.
 Since foam is essentially soap and water, it is important that anything that can be damaged by water is covered or moved out of your venue.
 Sensitive flooring, drywall, and permanent electronics like speakers and lighting can be challenges.
 Many people assume that an inflatable foam pit can solve many of these issues alone.
 This can often be a weak solution for indoor events.
 They can leak, and become very slippery.
 In addition, they are very constraining in the size of your foamed area.
-Rolling Video Games of New England will not prepare a venue for the foam, nor are we responsible for any damage due to having a foam party indoors.
+Rolling Video Games of New England will not prepare a venue for the foam, nor are we responsible for any damage due to having a foam party outdoors.

 Undoubtedly, water resistant venue surfaces like tile and brick do not need to be covered nor protected.
 For those more sensitive, tarps and plastic sheeting will create a personalized pit that will be custom to your foam party venue.
 Rolls of plastic can be found in local hardware stores and heavy duty duct tape can be used to seal the seams.
 Rolling Video Games of New England will not supply or apply any tarps at any venues.